Watch Amigo Bob Cantisano talk about how and why he founded FGI.

 The Felix Gillet Institute, a 501 (c) 3 non profit educational organization, was founded in 2003 by Amigo Bob Cantisano to identify, preserve and propagate the best of the varieties still thriving in the mining camps, farms, homesteads and towns of the Sierra, and elsewhere.
 True permaculture plants, these 125+ year survivors show great resistance to harsh weather, drought, insect and disease attack, and often produce remarkable, extremely flavorful crops with little or no human assistance.
 Amigo Bob has been discovering and enjoying Gillet’s legacy since 1970.

 The FGI is creating a database of hundreds of these plants, identifying varietal characteristics, locations, crop production, quality criteria as well as propagating them for future generations of gardeners, farmers, nurseries researchers and use in breeding improved varieties.
 We are online with an educational website featuring Gillet’s catalogs, numerous technical writings, variety information, historical notes, our FGI plant list featuring the Gillet plants we have identified and propagate for your growing fun, and more.
-Over 75 varieties of fruit and nut trees and grapes, grown using organic methods, are available dormant, Jan.-March.
+Over 75 varieties of fruit and nut trees and grapes, grown naturally and are available dormant, Jan.-March.
 We are also working with high school students to develop horticultural nursery skills and education, as well as conducting public tastings of these amazing fruits and nuts.

 P.O.
 Box 942